bahadirdonmez/arch-linux/PREPERATION.md

     Haupt-Fingerabdruck  = 3E80 CA1A 8B89 F69C BA57  D98A 76A5 EF90 5444 9A5C
     ```

-    Ensure the fingerprint in the output matches the
+    Make sure fingerprint in the output matches
     [Master Key Signatures](https://archlinux.org/master-keys/#master-sigs).

-## Create a USB Flash Installation Medium
+## Prepare USB Flash Installation Medium

-To install Arch Linux, you need to create a bootable USB drive.
-Follow the steps
+To install Arch Linux, you will need to create a bootable USB drive.
-below to create an Arch Linux Installer USB drive:
+Follow the steps below to create an Arch Linux Installer USB drive:

-1. Use `lsblk` to determine the name of the USB flash drive, and ensure it is
+1. Find out the name of the USB flash drive with `lsblk`.
+Make sure that it
-not mounted:
+is not mounted.

     ```bash
     $ lsblk
     ```

-    The output should display the name of the USB drive, similar to the example
+    The output should show the name of the USB drive, similar to the
-    below:
+    output below:

     ```bash
     NAME        MAJ:MIN RM   SIZE RO TYPE MOUNTPOINTS